AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 #### Create new credentials {#create-new-credentials}

-There are two required fields when generating new credentials: [!UICONTROL Name], and [!UICONTROL Assigned to].
+There are two required fields when generating new credentials: [!UICONTROL Name] and [!UICONTROL Assigned to].
 The [!UICONTROL Assigned to] field relates to the email address associated with your Power BI account.

 ![Power BI generate new credentials screen.](../images/power-bi/generate-new-credentials.png)